 In any situation, you need to build an ideal customer profile (ICP) so that you can produce higher-quality leads and talk more explicitly to the wants, needs, and perceptions of the user.
 However, you need to have accurate B2B data to ensure that your sales team is chasing the right prospects.

-Once you have defined your ICP, the next step is prospecting that includes extensive research.
+Once you have defined your ICP, the next step is prospecting which includes extensive research.
 Identifying the prospects without a framework is a real challenge.
 More than 40% of salespeople say this is the most challenging part of the sales process.
 Oftentimes, the marketing team is majorly involved in prospecting.
 However, the sales team can get involved in the process to speed it up and decide whether the prospect fits in as an ideal customer.

 Content marketing, SEO, group engagement, email marketing, and calling are all traditional prospecting methods.
 A smart way of prospecting is to support your outreach activities with the data intelligence tools to help you access the database of millions of prospects in a few clicks.
 This way, you can save a lot of research time and spend more time selling.